gree/observed/README.md

 improve than other great Ruby products.)

 Observed is intended to work on Ruby 1.9.3 but should work on Ruby 2.0+ too.

+## What it is not

+Observed is:

+- Not a monitoring and reporting tool like Ganglia, New Relic, or etc.
+  But Observed can be used to gather simple metrics via its plugins, and it can pass those metrics to an another tool to achieve any serious monitoring or reporting.
+- Not a log collector like Fluentd.
+  Observed can be used to emit event logs to the log collector of your choice, but it does not replace or act like that.
+- Not a job scheduler like cron, though it can be integrated to those schedulers to make them trigger Observed to do the job.

 ## Installation